peterbourgon/raft/README.md

 The Raft protocol has no affordance for node discovery or "join/leave" semantics.
-Rather, the protocol assumes an ideal network configuration that's known _a priori_ to all nodes in the network, and describes a mechanism (called _joint-consensus_) to safely replicate that configuration.
+Rather, the protocol assumes an ideal network configuration that's known _a priori_ to nodes in the network, and describes a mechanism (called joint-consensus) to safely replicate that configuration.

 My implementation of joint-consensus abides those fundamental assumptions.
 Nodes may be added or removed dynamically by requesting a **SetConfiguration** that